 - Chichewa (2%; Malawi, Mozambique, Zambia)

 HT: Why don’t we use computer programs to quickly translate all our books into other languages?

 Here’s an example of the problems associated with machine translations.
 I translated a quote from John Wesley into Chinese.
-Then I the same program to translated it back into English.
+Then I used the same program to translate it back into English.

 The original quote was “Once in seven years I burn all my sermons; for it is a shame if I cannot write better sermons now than I did seven years ago.”
 The Chinese-to-English version is, “Once the seven years I burned all my sermons; because this is a, if I cannot write a better preaching now than seven years ago I did a shame.”